UPDATE: Delay in Launch of BizFinx portal

 - free yourself of the hassle by engaging a professional firm like AccountServe to assist you in the preparation

-As directors are responsible for the correct representation and accuracy of the information filed, many times, it is not something that directors or owners of businesses leave to the juniors to do.
-However, the filing process can be time-consuming and daunting for directors.
+As directors are responsible for the correct representation and accuracy of the information filed, it is often something that they or the business owner works on personally.
+However, the filing process can be time-consuming and daunting, taking up valuable time that could have been spent on core business functions.